Clifford Otte

-Clifford Otte is a former member of the Wisconsin State Assembly.
+Clifford Otte (born January 15, 1933, in Wilson, Sheboygan County, Wisconsin), was a member of the Wisconsin State Assembly.

-Biography
+Early life

-Otte was born on January 15, 1933, in Wilson, Sheboygan County, Wisconsin.
 He graduated from Oostburg High School in Oostburg, Wisconsin, and served in the United States Navy during the Korean War.
 Otte was also a member of the fire department in the Town of Sheboygan Falls, Wisconsin.
 He is married with six children.

 Political career

 Otte was first elected to the Assembly in 1992.
 Additionally, he was a member of the Town of Sheboygan Falls School Board from 1973 to 1984, the Town of Sheboygan Falls Clerk and Supervisor from 1977 to 1984 and a Sheboygan County, Wisconsin, supervisor from 1982 to 1993.
 He is a Republican.